BIGJRA/BIGJRA.github.io/rejuv.md

     -   Hypnosis

-If you’ve chosen Quilava, switch right away for Steelix: one Curse and one Gyro Ball should be able to outplay Primeape.
+If you've chosen Quilava, switch right away for Steelix: one Curse and one Gyro Ball should be able to outplay Primeape.
 On Poliwrath you want to get Qwilfish in for Toxic Spikes, then let Jolteon finish it off.
 Steelix and Quilava should be able to handle the rest!